JBZoo/CSV-Blueprint/README.md

   * Use [Faker](https://github.com/FakerPHP/Faker) for random data generation.
   * [ReverseRegex](https://github.com/enso-media/ReverseRegex) to generate text from regex.

+* **Analize CSV dataset**
+    * Calculate statistics for the column (like min, max, average, median, etc).
+    * Generate valid schema file based on the CSV file.

 * **Reporting**
   * More report formats (like JSON, XML, etc).
 Any ideas?
   * Gitlab and JUnit reports must be as one structure.
 It's not so easy to implement.
 But it's a good idea.
   * Merge reports from multiple CSV files into one report.
 It's useful when you have a lot of files and you want to see all errors in one place.
 Especially for GitLab and JUnit reports.

 * **Misc**
+    * Install via brew on MacOS.
+    * Install via apt on Ubuntu.
   * Use it as PHP SDK.
 Examples in Readme.
   * Warnings about deprecated options and features.
   * Add option `--recomendation` to show a list of recommended rules for the schema or potential issues in the CSV file or schema.
 It's useful when you are not sure what rules to use.